dude1121/obsidian-vault/01 - Notes/DC Machine.md

   - electrical-engineering
 ---
 A **dc machine** is an [[Electrical Machine|electrical machine]] that runs on [[DC Electricity|dc electricity]].
 It can be operated as either a [[Generator|generator]] or a [[Motor|motor]].

+Dc machines typically consist of a *field winding*, and an *armature winding*.
+The field winding generates the magnetic field that allows a voltage to be induced in the conductors in the armature.
+In permanent magnet dc machines, there is no field winding.
+The armature winding is the winding that is either the output of a generator or the input to a motor.

+Some machines also include a *compensation winding* which serves to combat *armature reaction*.
+Armature reaction is when the current present in the armature conductors generates an mmf counter to the establish field.
+This has the effect of "curving" the magnetic field around the armature and shifting the neutral plane.
+To counteract this, compensation windings are added in series with the armature winding to generate an mmf that effectively "cancels out" the armature reaction, restoring the neutral plane.

+A final winding sometimes seen in dc machines is the *series winding*.
+This winding is discussed in the wiring methods section.
 # As a Generator

 In a dc generator, a conductor is put in a magnetic field.
 Some external force rotates this conductor, such that it induces a [[voltage]] in the conductor.
 This voltage is given by,